jamiemo/k8s-time-based-scaling/README.md

 ```

 ## Build kubectl Image
-This will create a custom image with kubectl that authenticates using the IAM Roles for Service Accounts, which is then uploaded to ECR fo deployment in CronJobs.
-The ECR repo URL is in the Terraform output.
+This will create a custom image with kubectl that authenticates using the IAM Roles for Service Accounts, which is then uploaded to ECR for deployment in CronJobs.
+The ECR repo URL and authentication command are in the Terraform output.

 Authenticate to ECR.
 [Pushing a Docker image](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html).